mark-walle/inuktitut-transliterator/README.rst

 Background
 ----------

-This project began in 2011 out of my personal interest to better understand Inuktitut, and out of frustration that there were few really simple ways transliterate on the fly.
+This project began out of my personal interest to better understand Inuktitut, and out of frustration that there were few really simple ways transliterate on the fly.
 It started as a shell script, and evolved into a very rudamentary website for use by friends.